jakobnissen/tree/README.md

-# tree
+# Tree

-Rooted, directed acyclic graphs in Julia
+A Julia library for creating and manipulating trees.